radix007/StopNvidiaInArch/Readme.md

 ## For Discrete Nvidia GPU

--  Note : This is For when you want to stop Nvidia GPU on your Arch/Manjaro Linux completely
+-  Note : This is for when you want to stop Nvidia GPU on your Arch/Manjaro Linux completely .

-- I Am Using Dell G3 (Nvidia Geforce Gtx 1050)
+- I am using Dell G3 (Nvidia Geforce GTX 1050)

-- This Guide will Tell You How To Make The contents of this repo  run on startup so that you will not have to run it again and again on bootup .
+- This Guide will tell you how to make the contents of this repo run on startup so that you will not have to run it again and again on bootup .

 - This method will increase battery performance .
 - Also any lag and bootup issues will also be fixed after doing this .